 With the edged side, work around the neck, then begin with one side of your face, starting at centre of your chin, following the jaw outwards 3-5 times.

-With the curved side, continue from centre outwards, following the contours of your face to the forehead, giving your under eyes and fine lines some extra love, then work on the other side.
+With the curved side, continue from center outwards, following the contours of your face to the forehead, giving your under eyes and fine lines some extra love, then work on the other side.
 Once complete, pass lightly in a downwards motion finishing at the neck to drain.
-Drink lots of water post Gua Sha to remove toxins.
+Drink lots of water post gua sha to remove toxins.

 - The massage should not cause any discomfort.

-- Anyone under the age of 18 or above the age of 60 should consult a medical practitioner before using the Gua Sha and Jade Roller tool.
+- Anyone under the age of 18 or above the age of 60 should consult a medical practitioner before using the gua sha.

 - Use tools sparingly on cuts or broken skin.